 Ways You Attract Termites to Your Home

-- CLOGGED GUTTERS: Since termites prefer moisture, improperly drained rain gutters -which causes liquid to collect and make insulation easy to break through – also serve as an attractant and point of entry for these cellulose-loving pests.
-Be sure to keep the troughs free of debris such as leaves, branches and standing water.
+CLOGGED GUTTERS: Since termites prefer moisture, improperly drained rain gutters -which causes the liquid to collect and make insulation easy to break through – also serve as an attractant and point of entry for these cellulose-loving pests.
+Be sure to keep the troughs free of debris such as leaves, branches, and standing water.

 If you’re concerned about a potential termite infestation, contact Accurate Termite Control today for inspection and treatment.